Max Levchin: PayPal

 In 1998, Levchin and Peter Thiel founded Fieldlink, a security company that allowed users to store encrypted data on their PalmPilots and other PDA devices for handheld devices to serve as "digital wallets".
-After changing the company name to Confinity, they developed a popular payment product known as PayPal and focused on digital transfers of funds by PDA.
+After changing the company name to Confinity, they developed a popular payment product, calling it PayPal and focusing on digital funds transfer by PDA.
 The company merged with X.com in 2000, and in 2001, the company adopted the name PayPal after its main product.
 PayPal, Inc. went public in February 2002, and in July 2002 was acquired by eBay.
 Levchin's 2.3% stake in PayPal was worth approximately $34 million at the time of the acquisition.

-Levchin is primarily known for his contributions to PayPal's anti-fraud efforts and is also the co-creator of the Gausebeck-Levchin test, one of the first commercial implementations of a CAPTCHA.
+Levchin is widely known for his contributions to PayPal's anti-fraud efforts and is also the co-creator of the Gausebeck-Levchin test, one of the first commercial implementations of a CAPTCHA.

 In 2002, he was named to the MIT Technology Review TR100 as one of the top 100 innovators in the world under the age of 35, as well as Innovator of the Year.

 Levchin is one of a group of roughly twenty founders and former employees of PayPal who have become referred to as the "PayPal Mafia", due to their success in founding and investing in tech companies after leaving PayPal.